 MS Viking Sun was chosen as the first cruise ship in the joint venture to sail on exclusive itineraries focused on the Chinese market starting from 2021, and the vessel will be China-flagged.
 The flag-state switch from Norway to China will allow the ship to sail between Chinese ports regulated under China's cabotage rules (regarding shipping of goods or passengers).

-The joint venture plans to launch a new domestic cruise line (China Coastal Cruise) with destination experience as the core, designed to provide in-depth cultural tours for travellers who have a strong interest in history, nature, and food culture.
+The joint venture plans to launch a new domestic cruise line (China Coastal Cruise) with destination experience as the core, designed to provide in-depth cultural tours for travelers who have a strong interest in history, nature, and food culture.
 The company will transform the logos, catering, and entertainment aboard Viking Sun in order to integrate the Nordic style with Chinese culture as well as to provide a high-end experience.

 Torstein Hagen, founder and chairman of Viking Cruises, said the China Coastal Cruise Project would bring a new cruise travel experience to the Chinese market.
 He added that the Viking cruise ships would aim to create "the most comfortable travel experience with full Chinese service provided by well-trained Chinese crew."